 6. Find a reputable source

 It’s important to choose a reputable place for you to buy wine that will give you the best quality for its price.
 Here in the Philippines, there are a number of companies you can choose from that can meet your needs.

-Another option is Winery Philippines, whose claim is they “only sell wines we love.”
-They focus on quality as well, sourcing products from the best winemakers in California, New Zealand, and Australia.
+An option is Winery Philippines, whose claim is they “only sell wines we love.”
+They focus on quality as well, sourcing products from winemakers in California, New Zealand, and Australia.
 When wine arrives in the Philippines, they have a panel of experts and non-wine drinkers who taste the wine and see how well it can be consumed in the country.
 Beyond providing wine, they have also created a community for the market, hosting events and socials with not only members but Filipinos who have yet to discover wine.